2023 Best Value Food, Nutrition & Related Services Schools in the Middle Atlantic Region

 Morgan State undergraduate students pay an average of $18,480 in tuition and fees each year.
 After completing their degree, nutrition graduates from Morgan State carry an average student debtload of $34,537.

-American University landed the #6 spot in the 2023 rankings for the best value food, nutrition and related services programs.
-Located in the city of Washington, The American University is a private not-for-profit college with a large student population.
+American University ranked #6 on this year’s Best Value Food, Nutrition & Related Services Schools in the Middle Atlantic Region list.
+Located in the large city of Washington, The American University is a private not-for-profit college with a fairly large student population.

 Read full report on Food, Nutrition & Related Services at American University

-Out-of-state tuition fees for undergraduate students at NYU are $56,500 per year.
+The average tuition and fees for an out-of-state undergraduate student at NYU are $56,500 a year.

 Read full report on Food, Nutrition & Related Services at New York University

 With a ranking of #8, Hunter College did quite well on this year’s best value schools for food, nutrition and related services students.
-Located in the large city of New York, Hunter is a public college with a very large student population.
+Located in the large city of New York, Hunter is a public college with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at Syracuse are $57,591 a year.
 The average amount in student loans that nutrition majors at Syracuse take out is $27,000.